cheqd/cheqd-node/docs/how-to-deploy-genesis-network.md

         Command: `verim-noded validate-genesis`

-    - **Shares his genesis with other nodes:**
+    - **Shares genesis with other nodes:**

         Location on the last participant's machine: `$HOME/.verimnode/config/genesis.json`

         Destination folder on the other participant's machines: `$HOME/.verimnode/config/`

 After this steps:
-- Nodes of all participants have same genesis;
+- Nodes of all participants have the same genesis;
 - The genesis contains:
     - Accounts of all participants (genesis accounts);
     - Node creation transactions from all participants (genesis nodes).